gparmer/anrproxy/README.md

 As FFG can't sell them, your only option is to print them yourself (and put them into sleeves with other cards), or to send them to a printing company.
 Either way, you need access to the card's images, and a way to print out collections of them corresponding to a deck.

-`anrproxy` generates pdfs of all cards in a deck to be printed out.
+`anrproxy` generates pdfs of all cards in a deck so that they can be printed out and used as proxies.
-Decks are specified using [jinteki.net](https://jinteki.net) deck lists that can (should!) be generated with [netrunnerdb.com](https://netrunnerdb.com).
+<a href="https://gparmer.github.io/anrproxy/">Try</a> it out!

 # Netrunner a dead game?